SymfonyCasts/symfony7/sfcasts/add-fields.md

 `updated_at` and `created_at` equal to `arrived_at`.
 We know `arrived_at` is also a timestamp
 and not null.

-Back in the terminal, run the migration again:
+Back in the terminal, run the migrations again:

 ```terminal
 symfony console doctrine:migrations:migrate